 Now that you know the basics, the next step to no longer being a complete Philistine is to learn whisky language.

-You are unlikely to have ever had a straight Scottish grain whisky and it is doubtful whether there are even any for sale in Australia, but you will definitely have had grain whisky if you have ever drunk a blended whisky.
-Scotch grain whisky is distilled in a column or reflux still (more on that later), which means that it is basically unfiltered grain (barley, either malted or un-malted, wheat, maize) vodka that has been aged in an oak barrel for three years.
-It is cheap, and easy to make in huge volumes, and is the backbone of blended whisky.
+Grain whisky is whisky made from a variety of grains, typically barley, wheat or maize and distilled in a column or reflux still (more on that later), which means that it is basically unfiltered grain vodka that has been aged in an oak barrel for three years.
+It’s very cheap to produce, is made in huge volumes and is the backbone of blended whisky.
 These whiskies are fairly uncommon as standalone bottling.

-On the other hand, most American and Canadian whiskey is grain whiskey and is made in a variety of ways, using both pot and column stills, and varies in quality from standard Jim Bean and Jack Daniels to works of art like Thomas Handy Sazerac Rye.
-Rather than a blend of various grain whiskeys, American whisky is usually made with a combined mash right from the start.
+We don’t typically do traditional American and Canadian whiskey at the Club, but it’s useful to know some basics at least.
+Overall the key difference here is that while the above whisk(e)ys have a common theme of distilling a single grain and then blending the resulting spirits, American and Canadian whisky is usually made with a combined mash right from the start.
 In other words, instead of making separate whiskies from various grains and then blending these, they brew the wash from a combination of grains.
 The recipe is known as a mash bill.